MeinePeptide

 Overview

-DSIP was identified in the 1970s by Schoenenberger and Monnier from the venous blood of rabbits induced into sleep, on the working theory that whatever was circulating during deep sleep would induce it in others.
-The mechanism story has never fully resolved — it is not a classical hypnotic, it does not bind a clean receptor target, and the half-life is short enough that the sustained-sleep claim sits awkwardly with the pharmacokinetics.
-Some of the early human studies in chronic insomnia and withdrawal syndromes were positive; others were null, and the field essentially stopped working on it in the 1990s.
-People use DSIP today on the same theory it was discovered under — deeper sleep without next-day sedation — and the user reports are real, but the evidence ceiling is honest about being made of small, old, mixed trials.
+DSIP was identified in the 1970s by Schoenenberger and Monnier from the venous blood of rabbits induced into sleep, on the theory that whatever was circulating during deep sleep would induce it in others.
+The mechanism story has never fully resolved — it is not a classical hypnotic, does not bind a clean receptor target, and the half-life is short enough that the sustained-sleep claim sits awkwardly with the pharmacokinetics.
+Some early human studies in chronic insomnia and withdrawal syndromes were positive; others were null, and the field essentially stopped working on it in the 1990s.
+People still use DSIP for deeper sleep without next-day sedation; the user reports are real, but the evidence ceiling is honestly made of small, old, mixed trials.[1]

 Evidence quality